This light chicken pot pie uses phyllo dough and a lightened up sauce to make a healthier version of the comfort food you love!

 - Flour

-How to Lighten the Recipe
+How I Lightened the Recipe

 Even though this chicken pot pie is lighter than the more decadent varieties, it is absolutely filled with flavor.

-A little flour is added to the olive oil as you soften the onion.
+- Flour Instead of Cream: A little flour is added to the olive oil as you soften the onion.
 This helps to thicken the sauce without the use of butter or heavy cream.

-I have used both fat-free milk and reduced fat milk in this recipe with great results.
+- Low Fat Milk: I have used both fat-free milk and reduced fat milk in this recipe with great results.

-Pie crust is made with lots and lots of delicious butter.
+- Frozen Phyllo Dough Instead of Pie Crust: Pie crust is made with lots and lots of delicious butter.
 If you want to lighten the recipe but still have a crispy top, frozen phyllo dough is perfect!
 Just a few sheets of the pastry go a long way and are much lighter than a thick buttery pie crust.

-Make the Pot Pie Filling on the Stovetop
+Make the Chicken Filling

 In a large sauce pan or dutch oven, heat the olive oil over medium heat.